-Wellspring Calgary description you can use on social media or in your own resources:
+Wellspring Alberta description you can use on social media or in your own resources:

-Wellspring Calgary is a charitable organization with a vision to ensure no one has to face cancer alone.
+Wellspring Alberta is a charitable organization with a vision to ensure no one has to face cancer alone.
 Founded in 2007, it offers programs and services that meet the emotional, social and restorative needs of people living with cancer, their caregivers and their families.
 All of Wellspring’s programs are evidence-informed and offered free of charge and without referral.
-Wellspring Calgary operates two centres in Calgary and offers a full range of programs online and by phone, with a southern Alberta reach spanning Red Deer to the Canadian border.
-For more information, please visit Wellspringcalgary.ca
+Wellspring Alberta operates two centres in Calgary, one in Edmonton and offers a full range of programs online and by phone.
+For more information, please visit Wellspringalberta.ca